kmizu/vim-klassic/README.md

 vim-klassic
 =========

-This is a "bundle" for Vim that builds off of the initial Klassic plugin modules by Stefan Matthias Aust and adds some more "stuff" that I find useful, including all of my notes and customizations.
+This is a "bundle" for Vim that builds off of the initial Klassic plugin modules.

 ##Installation